-To do accurate forecasting, you need to analyze the data of past experiences and results, identifying the season when sales can be high, average sales calculation, and monitoring different other leads.
+To do accurate forecasting, you need to analyze the data of past experiences and results, identify the season when sales can be high, average sales calculation, and monitor different other leads.

-With these four basic elements, you can do the prediction on demands and the numbers in the future.
+With these four basic elements, you can make the prediction on demands and numbers in the future.

 Takeaway: Forecasting helps you in having an idea of what you can expect in the future.

-Since it’s based on data, you get the more accurate approach.
+Since it’s based on data, you get a more accurate approach.
 You can decide which product might get better sales and be prepared to avoid any future problems in advance.

 Maintain Stock For Emergencies

-There are chances of the ceratin situation when you need more stock to meet the demands.
+There are chances of a certain situation when you need more stock to meet the demands.
 And your business should be ready for that.

-That’s why you need emergency stocks, they are also known as safety stocks.
+That’s why you need emergency stocks, also known as safety stocks.

 This will help when situations start to get out of hand.
-Or maybe your shipping is dealy, the demand of the product is higher than you expected, etc
+Or maybe your shipping is dealy, the demand for the product is higher than you expected, etc.

 Emergency stock helps in ensuring that your products don’t get out of stock when the chances of more sales are there.

-You can keep the stock on hand, or you can have a backup supplier.
+You can keep the stock on hand or have a backup supplier.